thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		}
 	}

 8.3.
 Next, we'll create the villain, which we'll call a "Raider".
 Still in the Model directory, create a new file named Raider.ts, containing the following text.
-This class is quite a bit more complex than the previous one, since the Raider has to actually move around and kidnap people and stuff, while all the Habitat has to do is sit there looking vulnerable.
+This class is quite a bit more complex than the previous one, since the raider has to actually move around and kidnap people and stuff, while all the Habitat has to do is sit there looking vulnerable.

 	class Raider extends Entity
 	{